billroy/bitlash-commander/README.md

 - bug: dragging button doesn't drag repeat indicator

-- panel label handling has problems label should be called text; get rid of label
+- panel label handling
+	label should be called text; get rid of label

 - button group
 	- bug: create a group of round buttons in panel editor: buttons don't show
-	- bug: grouped items should show the parent's menu
+	- bug: drag a group member should drag the parent

 - thumbnails for index page